Make Yourself: Composition

+Make Yourself has been labelled as an alternative metal, nu metal, alternative rock, and funk rock album.
+Slant Magazine claimed in 2001 that Incubus "blur the perceptions between metal and alt-rock" on the album.
+It has also been described as having more ambient tones than their previous work.
+In a 2000 interview, singer Brandon Boyd said that the band weren't concerned about whether the album was going to fit into any particular music scene; regardless, one critic remarked that the album's music had targeted mainstream trends, blending funk rock inspired by Red Hot Chili Peppers with alternative metal, whereas S.C.I.E.N.C.E. "sometimes veered abruptly between the two genres without really fusing them".

 Touring

 To support Make Yourself, the band and Buckethead opened for Primus on their Antipop tour in 1999, including at a millennium show on December 31, 1999.
 Early the following year, they performed at the SnoCore Tour with System of a Down and Mr. Bungle (who broke up shortly afterwards).
 The members of Incubus have since spoken of their pleasure at getting to play with Primus and Mr. Bungle, two artists whom they cite as influences.
 Mr. Bungle were met with a hostile crowd reception at some of the shows with Incubus and System of a Down.
 Mr. Bungle's bassist Trevor Dunn remarked in 2013 that "we were sort of the grandpas of the tour", adding that his band dressed up as the Village People at these shows in an attempt to anger the "metal kids" in the audience.
 Brandon Boyd later reflected in 2018, "Mr. Bungle was hugely influential to both of our bands, and they were playing second, like before Incubus and System of a Down."
 He added, "Mike Patton would be a real rabble rouser, and say horrible things to the audience.
 We would be on the side of stage cheering, fanboys."

 Following this, Incubus went on an American tour with 311, which lasted from late April 2000 to the beginning of July 2000.
 From August to early September 2000, the band performed at that year's edition of Ozzfest.
 It was their second appearance at the festival, having earlier appeared at the 1998 edition.
 On October 12, 2000, the band performed the single "Stellar" on the Late Show with David Letterman.
 They had also performed the song on an August 2, 2000 episode of the Late Late Show with Craig Kilborn.
 Between October and November 2000, Incubus and Taproot supported Deftones on their "Back to School" tour for the album White Pony.